J1372/UniverseSim/README.md

 - Generation of dynamic universes.
   - Multiple different planetary types with varying densities.
   - Generation of bodies with random masses and uniform random positions.
   - Customizable random system generator, which generates a functional planetary system with satellites of varying distances and orbital eccentricities.
-Paramaterized by user-specified:
+Parameterized by user-specified:
     - Ratio of central body mass to system mass
     - Min and max number of planets
     - Min and max distance from central body